 Clothing may not depict, advertise or advocate the use of alcohol, tobacco, marijuana, or other controlled substances.
 Clothing may not depict pornography, nudity, sexual acts, or feature profanity.
 Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or any other protected groups.
 Undergarments (excluding bra straps) and genitalia must be covered.
-Students will wear rubber-soled slippers or inside shoes while in the classrooms for comfort and cleanliness.
+Students in CH, E1, and E2 will wear rubber-soled slippers or inside shoes while in the classrooms for safety, comfort and cleanliness.